 What Is the Difference Between 1.0 and 2.0?

 The WCAG 2.0 has made significant improvements on the 1.0.
 The whole structure of the guidelines has been changed and is based on four important pillars: POUR.
 The considerable difference between WCAG 1.0 and WCAG 2.0 is that the guidelines are more based on different technology software.
 Nowadays, websites are not solely focused on HTML.
 Web accessibility is also mandatory for files, PDFs, spreadsheets, Google docs, mobile apps, e-books, and online presentations.
 All of the above-listed fall within the bracket of digital assets.
 Generally, WCAG 2.0 is based on the digital world we know today.

 WCAG 2.1 Compliance

 Two and a half years ago, the latest version of the WCAG came out: WCAG 2.1.
-Ten years after WCAG 2.0 was released, in these ten years, the Internet has changed tremendously.
+Ten years after WCAG 2.0 release, in these ten years, the Internet has changed tremendously.
 The main difference between 2.0 and 2.1 is

 WCAG 2.1 discusses web improvements and how technology can provide fair access to all users.
 Among WCAG 2.0 and WCAG 2.1, there are 17 differences.